Vaibhav-Uniyal/calculator/Readme.txt

 This project helps in calculating the mathematical expressions easily.

 This calculator source code is written in python language so to use it you should use a python compiler to use it.

+Bug division by zero not checked in cal.py